-How to value stock
+How to value inventory

 The bookends of inventory accounting are your buy price and your sell price.
 They can both change a lot.
 If your supplier starts charging more, or you sell a bunch of product on discount, your margin will drop quickly.
-There are a couple different ways to link your buy price and sell price.
+There are a couple of different ways to link your buy price and sell price.

 First in, first out method (FIFO)